 Associate Degree Nursing

-The NIPA SON (School of Nursing) associates degree nursing (ADN) program prepares registered nurses (RN) for entry-level practice in a variety of health care settings in two years using creative teaching strategies and modern education technology.
+The NIPA SON (School of Nursing) associates degree nursing (ADN) program prepares registered nurses (RN) for entry-level practice in a variety of health care settings in three years using creative teaching strategies and modern education technology.
 Experiential learning is a critical component of nursing education.
 Students will gain their preliminary experiences in the clinical skill lab and local health care facilities.

 The NIPA SON’s mission is to graduate nurses who excel in the provision of safe, high-quality care while embodying the values held in regard by NIPA and the profession, using contemporary education strategies that will prepare them to meet the demands of an evolving local and global health care environment.